hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 \frac{\mathrm{U}(d)}{\mathrm{U}(\mu_1) \times \cdots \times \mathrm{U}(\mu_K)},
 $$

-which has dimension
+known to mathematicians as a [partial flag variety](https://en.wikipedia.org/wiki/Generalized_flag_variety#Partial_flag_varieties).
+These orbits have dimension

 $$
 D = d^2 - \sum_{J=1}^K \mu_J^2,
 $$

-and lies on a sphere of radius
+and lie on a sphere of radius

 $$
 r^2 = C_d\sum_{J=1}^K \mu_J^2\left(P_J - \frac{1}{d}\right)^2.
 $$

+Note that, unlike the Bloch ball, while mixed states are closer to the maximally mixed state, they do not lie inside the orbit of pure states since they typically have more dimensions.
-These cosets will typically have *greater* dimension than the pure states!
-In fact, for a generic point with no symmetries (distinct
-$p_i$), the cosets are of the form
+For instance, a generic point with no symmetries (distinct $p_i$), the cosets are of the form

 $$
 \frac{\mathrm{U}(d)}{(\mathrm{U}(1))^d}